Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Marshall and its opponents have combined to score more than 54.5 points in five of nine games this season.
+- Marshall's games this season have gone over 54.5 points five of nine times.

-- UAB and its opponents have combined to score more than 54.5 points in two games this season.
+- UAB's games have gone over 54.5 points in two opportunities this season.

-- The two teams combine to score 64.8 points per game, 10.3 more than the total in this contest.
+- These two squads combine to allow 41.3 points per game, 13.2 fewer than this contest's over/under.

-- The 41.3 combined points per game that these two squads have allowed this season are 13.2 fewer than the 54.5 over/under in this contest.

-- The Thundering Herd and their opponents have scored an average of 59 points per game in 2021, 4.5 more than Saturday's total.

 - The 48.9 PPG average total in Blazers games this season is 5.6 points fewer than this game's over/under.